crysalead/chaos-orm/docs/README.md

 Chaos is an independent, persistence-agnostic layer responsible for defining entities' business logic and relationships.
 It allows to describe a [Domain Model](https://en.wikipedia.org/wiki/Domain_model) without any assumption about the persitence layer.

-Already available datasources libraries:
+Already available persistant layers:
-  * [chaos-database](https://github.com/crysalead/chaos-database): supports MySQL and PostgreSQL.
+  * [chaos-database](https://github.com/crysalead/chaos-database): supports MySQL, PostgreSQL and SQLite.

-Since Chaos already contains all persistence-agnostic logic like relationships, eager/lazy loading, validations, etc. it dramatically simplify the developpment of a datasources libraries.
+Since Chaos contains all persistence-agnostic logic like relationships, eager/lazy loading, validations, etc. it dramatically simplify the developpment of datasources libraries.

-If the datasource you envisionned to use is able to fetch a record/document thanks to a unique identifier (i.e no composite primary key), developping a comptatible datasources library for Chaos would be trivial.
+As long as the datasource you envisionned to use is able to fetch a record/document thanks to a unique identifier (i.e no composite primary key), creating a persistant layer for Chaos will be trivial.

 > Note: The Chaos syntax is derived from [li3](http://li3.me/).
 If the syntax is not fully compatible with its predecessor, some effort has been made to keep the same clean and beautiful syntax.

-## Community

-To ask questions, provide feedback or otherwise communicate with the team, join us on `#chaos` on Freenode.

 ## Requirements